Timeshare Exit Options

 Resort pool

 Timeshare is a use product that comes with fees.
 If you do not use the property or can no longer pay the fees, it may not make sense for you to continue owning your timeshare.
-Please explore our website to learn about your options and check out our Resale Provider Directory.
+Please explore our website to learn about your timeshare exit options and check out our Resale Provider Directory.

 If you don’t know who operates your timeshare resort, your exchange company may be able to help you or you can contact us for assistance at (855) 939-1515 and [email protected].